 Selecting a trustee isn’t as simple as you might imagine.
 They need to be qualified, knowledgeable, and committed, and their actions will have a lasting impact.
-Consider the two options:

-- Individual Trustee.
 Some choose a friend or family member, thinking it’s a person they can trust and that it’s an honor to ask them.

-- Professional Trustee.
 Many don’t realize that there are trustees that have been professionally trained for this role.

-Then, consider the benefits and drawbacks of those choices:
+Then, consider the benefits and drawbacks of those choices.

 An individual trustee may be chosen because they know the family’s history and dynamics.
 However, it may be more difficult for that person to act objectively, without letting emotions affect their actions.
 This becomes even more challenging, and a potential conflict of interest, when the individual trustee is also a beneficiary of the trust, meaning they are making distributions to themselves as well as others.
 A professional trustee serves as a neutral party and avoids any potential favoritism or subjectivity